EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Explore-Windows-Admin-Center.md

 1. Click the column **Status** to sort the extensions.
 1. Click every extension with the status **Update available** and click **Update**.

-## Exercise 5: Explore the available administration features (optional)
+## Exercise 5: Explore the available administration features

 1. [Explore networks, updates, and the settings for power configuration and Remote Desktop on VN1-DC1](#task-1-explore-networks-updates-and-the-settings-for-power-configuration-and-remote-desktop-on-vn1-dc1).
 2. [Find installed apps and running processes on VN1-GW1](#task-2-find-installed-apps-and-running-processes-on-vn1-gw1).